epogrebnyak/justpath/README.md

 ## Alternatives

-`pathit --sort` can be done as an inline command with Python:
+bash commands are listed above. `pathit --sort` can be done as an inline command with Python:

 ```
 python -c "import os; print('\n'.join(sorted(os.environ['PATH'].split(';'))))"